Jahja Fehratović

-Jahja Fehratović (Јахја Фехратовић; born 29 March 1982) is a Serbian Bosniak politician and academic.
-He has been a member of the National Assembly of Serbia since 2016 and is also a member of the Bosniak National Council.
-Fehratović was the leader of the Bosniak Democratic Union of Sandžak (Bošnjačka demokratska zajednica Sandžaka, BDZ Sandžak) from the party's formation in 2013 until December 2017, when it was reconstituted as the Justice and Reconciliation Party (Stranka pravde i pomirenja, SPP) under the leadership of Chief Mufti Muamer Zukorlić.
-He is now a vice-president of the SPP.
+Jahja Fehratović (Јахја Фехратовић; born 29 March 1982) is a Serbian politician and academic.
+He is a prominent figure in the country's Bosniak community.

+Fehratović was the leader of the Bosniak Democratic Union of Sandžak (BDZ Sandžak) from the party's formation in 2013 until December 2017, when it was reconstituted as the Justice and Reconciliation Party (SPP) under the leadership of Chief Mufti Muamer Zukorlić.
+He was a vice-president of the SPP from 2017 to 2023, when he left the party.
+Fehratović served in the National Assembly of Serbia from 2016 to 2024 and has been a member of the Bosniak National Council.

 Early life and academic career

 Fehratović was born in Novi Pazar, in the Sandžak region of what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-He attended elementary and secondary school in Novi Pazar, earned a bachelor's degree in Bosnian literature and the Bosnian language at the University of Sarajevo in Bosnia and Herzegovina (2007), and later received a master's degree (2012) and a Ph.D.
-(2013) from the International University of Novi Pazar.
+He attended elementary and secondary school in the city, earned a bachelor's degree in Bosnian literature and the Bosnian language at the University of Sarajevo in Bosnia and Herzegovina (2007), and later received a master's degree (2012) and a Ph.D.
+(2013) from Zukorlić's International University of Novi Pazar.
 His master's thesis was on the poetics and politics of revolutionary poetry, and his Ph.D. was on the literary-historical and poetic characteristics of Sandžačkobošnjačke literature.
-He has worked in the department of philology at the International University of Novi Pazar since 2009, is a published poet and novelist, and is an active publisher of historical Bosniak literature.
+He began working at the International University of Novi Pazar's department of philology in 2009, is a published poet and novelist, and is an active publisher of historical Bosniak literature.